LLNL/bioimage-agent/README.md

 ---

 ## Authors
-Napari_MCP was created by Haichao Miao (miao1@llnl.gov) and Shusen Liu (liu42@llnl.gov)
+BioImage-Agent was created by Haichao Miao (miao1@llnl.gov) and Shusen Liu (liu42@llnl.gov)

 ## License
-Napari_MCP is distributed under the terms of the BSD 3‑Clause with Commercial License.
+BioImage-Agent is distributed under the terms of the BSD 3‑Clause with Commercial License.

 LLNL-CODE-2011142